 Padmasambava “Looks Like Me” statue

-Guru Rinpoche’s powerful presence enabled Vajrayana Buddhism to take a firm hold in Tibet, as he turned the country into a peaceful Buddhist nation.
-He also hid a number of termas (sacred teachings) in lakes, caves, fields and forests of the Himalayan region, to be found and interpreted by future tertons (“treasure revealers”).
+Guru Rinpoche’s powerful presence enabled Vajrayana Buddhism to take a firm hold in Tibet.
+Through his miraculous activity he inspired the transformation of the country into a peaceful Buddhist nation, thriving with potent spiritual activity.
+He hid a number of termas (sacred teachings) in lakes, caves, fields and forests of the Himalayan region, to be found and interpreted by future tertons (“treasure revealers”).
 The teachings that Guru Rinpoche and Dakini Yeshe Tsogyal established and concealed there in the 8th century for the benefit of future generations to come, have been progressively revealed by great tertons, or treasure revealers, with the intention that they be studied and applied at the exact moments in time when they proved to be most beneficial.

-Padmasambhava’s teachings continue to live on, specifically addressing the unique inner and outer challenges we face during these challenging times.
+Padmasambhava’s teachings are incredibly useful and relevant to our current situation, as they specifically address the unique inner and outer challenges we face during these challenging times.
 When practiced with devotion, compassion and diligence, under the guidance of a qualified lama, the teachings are highly effective in awakening our true nature.
 The profound practices of Vajrayana are swift and powerfully transformative.

 What our centers offer

-- Our centers provide instruction and opportunities for people to practice meditation and study sacred Tibetan Buddhist texts and traditional ceremonies.
-The focus is on integrating the practice of wisdom and compassion in our daily lives.
+- For those who are interested, the centers provide an opportunity to study sacred Tibetan Buddhist texts, foundation practice such as Ngondro, and traditional Buddhist ceremonies.
+The goal is to integrate the practice of wisdom and compassion in our daily lives.

 - The sangha gathers regularly to sit and meditate, to offer prayers for world peace and prosperity, and to listen to recordings of Chhoje Rinpoche’s teachings.
-We invite you to join us in monthly meditation practice held in Southern California and Northern California, as well as Boulder, Montrose and Denver, Colorado.
+We invite you to join us in monthly meditation practice held every Thursday evening in Denver, CO and often in Southern California and Northern California, as well as Boulder and Montrose Colorado.
 Click here for details.

 - We actively support the activities and well being of Tibetan Buddhist monasteries and nunneries in India, Bhutan and Nepal.